 For consistency, we have sought to use the established language used in this area; for example the 2010 British Gambling Prevalence Survey (BGPS) was introduced as a ‘nationally representative survey of participation in gambling and the prevalence of problem gambling in Great Britain’.
 Both the BGPS and Health Survey series have consistently distinguished between participation and prevalence, with prevalence specifically being used to describe rates of problem gambling.

 The Gambling Commission is the regulator for most forms of gambling in Britain.
 At the moment, we are running a consultation and calling for evidence on the actions that gambling companies should be required to take to prevent harm to their online customers.
-You can access the consultation/ call for evidence here.
 We are gathering responses from consumers, gambling businesses, charities and many others, and the closing date is 9 February 2021.

 This survey provides a summary of some of the key themes we are seeking views on and includes some brief questions to help us gather perspectives from as many people as possible.

 Remote gambling operators already have the capability of identifying customers who may be harmed by gambling.
 Our evidence shows that the industry has not used this capability sufficiently to reduce harms.
 We are therefore consulting on stronger requirements that will help ensure remote gambling operators do more to identify consumers who may be harmed by gambling and to interact and take action sufficiently early and effectively to prevent harm.